This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 12. The Founder’s Arms pub

-After passing Blackfriars Bridge, you’ll see the (very) busy Founder’s Arms pub, one of the best riverside inns in London – and very popular with the pigeons too.
+After passing Blackfriars Bridge, you’ll see the (very) busy Founder’s Arms, one of the best riverside pub in London – and very popular with the pigeons too.
 Bide your time and try to bag an outdoor table, and enjoy brunch or fish and chips with fantastic views of the Thames.

 13. Tate Modern